16th Airborne Command and Control Squadron: Cold War

 In 1950 the squadron was activated once again at Langley, now designated the 16th Tactical Reconnaissance Squadron.
 It moved to Shaw Air Force Base, South Carolina in 1958 where it re-equipped with McDonnell RF-101C Voodoo reconnaissance aircraft.
 The squadron deployed to south Florida in 1962 during the Cuban Missile Crisis, flying hazardous overflights over Cuba gathering intelligence photos.
 The unit upgraded to the McDonnell Douglas RF-4C Phantom II in 1965.
 It also operated a flight of Martin EB-57E Canberra electronic warfare aircraft.
 It added Douglas EB-66 Destroyer jamming aircraft beginning in 1971 as part of the phaseout of the Destroyer at Shaw.
 It was the last USAF active duty B-57 squadron, retiring the aircraft in 1976 when F-4G Phantom IIs took over its mission.

 The 16th remained the single RF-4C squadron at Shaw after the 1982 realignment of its parent 363d from a tactical reconnaissance to tactical fighter wing.
 It continued reconnaissance training in the United States until 1989 when the RF-4Cs were transferred to 67th Tactical Reconnaissance Wing at Bergstrom Air Force Base, Texas, and the squadron was inactivated.

 Joint Surveillance Target Attack Radar System

 The squadron was reactivated as the 16th Airborne Command and Control Squadron in 1996 at Robins Air Force Base, Georgia as an E-8 JSTARS squadron.
 In 2002, the JSTARS mission was transferred to the Georgia Air National Guard and the 116th Air Control Wing and the squadron became a Guard unit.
 Ten years later the mission returned to the regular Air Force, with Georgia Air National Guard associate units joining the mission.
 As a JSTARS squadron, the 16th flew over 5,030 combat sorties, totalling 51,138 combat hours, and earned 9 Headquarters Air Force Battle Management Aircrew of the Year awards.
+The squadron was inactivated on February 16, 2023.